DanielDekhtyar/Rock-paper-scissors/README.md

 # Rock-paper-scissors
-First project in C creating a "Rock Paper Scissors" game
+Creating a "Rock Paper Scissors" game in C